-Domain and application knowledge (Kopanas et al. 2002) provides essential information for designing Big Data mining algorithms and systems.
+Domain and application knowledge [28] provides essential information for designing Big Data mining algorithms and systems.
 In a simple case, domain knowledge can help identify right features for modeling the underlying data (e.g., blood glucose level is clearly a better feature than body mass in diagnosing Type II diabetes).
 The domain and application knowledge can also help design achievable business objectives by using Big Data analytical techniques.
-For example, stock market data are a typical domain which constantly generates a large quantity of information, such as bids, buys, and puts, in every single second.
-The market continuously evolves and is impacted by different factors, such as domestic and international news, government reports, and natural disasters etc. An appealing Big Data mining task is to design a Big Data mining system to predict the movement of the market in the next one or two minutes.
-Such systems, even if the prediction accuracy is just slightly better than random guess, will bring significant business values to the developers (Bughin et al. 2010).
-Without correct domain knowledge, it is a clear challenge to find effective matrices/measures to characterize the market movement, and such knowledge is often beyond the mind of the data miners, although some recent research has shown that using social networks, such as Twitter, it is possible to predict the stock market upward/downward trends (Bollen et al. 2011) with good accuracies.
+For example, stock market data are a typical domain that constantly generates a large quantity of information, such as bids, buys, and puts, in every single second.
+The market continuously evolves and is impacted by different factors, such as domestic and international news, government reports, and natural disasters, and so on.
+An appealing Big Data mining task is to design a Big Data mining system to predict the movement of the market in the next one or two minutes.
+Such systems, even if the prediction accuracy is just slightly better than random guess, will bring significant business values to the developers [9].
+Without correct domain knowledge, it is a clear challenge to find effective matrices/measures to characterize the market movement, and such knowledge is often beyond the mind of the data miners, although some recent research has shown that using social networks, such as Twitter, it is possible to predict the stock market upward/downward trends [7] with good accuracies.